bluekitchen/btstack/doc/manual/docs/how_to.md

 BTstack implements a set of Bluetooth protocols and profiles.
 To connect to other Bluetooth devices or to provide a Bluetooth services, BTstack has to be properly configured.

 The configuration of BTstack is done both at compile time as well as at run time:

 - compile time configuration:
-    - *btstack_config.h* to describe the system configuration, used functionality, and also the memory configuration
+    - adjust *btstack_config.h* - this file describes the system configuration, used functionality, and also the memory configuration
-    - adding necessary source code files to your project
+    - add necessary source code files to your project

-- run time configuration:
+- run time configuration of:
+    - Bluetooth chipset
+    - run loop
+    - HCI transport layer
-    - provided services during startup
+    - provided services
+    - packet handlers

-In the following, we provide an overview of the the configuration via *btstack_config.h*, the memory management, the run loop, and services that are necessary to setup BTstack.
+In the following, we provide an overview of the configuration that is necessary to setup BTstack.
 From the point when the run loop is executed, the application runs as a finite state machine, which processes events received from BTstack.
 BTstack groups events logically and provides them over packet handlers, of which an overview is provided here.
 Finally, we describe the RFCOMM